jyrijh/NET-core-samples/Mediatr/README.md

 # Mediatr

 Mediatr is registered with `.AddMediatR(AppDomain.CurrentDomain.GetAssemblies())`.
 Two services are added, `ErrorService` will throw an exception.
-This is handled in Mediatr piplene with `ExceptionHandler`
+This is handled in Mediatr pipeline with `ExceptionHandler`

 ```csharp
 static IHostBuilder CreateHostBuilder(string[] args) => Host.CreateDefaultBuilder(args)